Nutritionist: Brazil

-To obtain the Nutritionist title, one must have studied at a recognized university for four years plus a year practice (internship).
+To obtain the Nutritionist title, one must have studied at a recognized university for four years plus a year of practice (internship).
 The nutritionists are registered at the Conselho Regional de Nutrição (Regional Council of Nutrition).
 A Nutritionist can prescribe diets, work at hospitals with clinical intervention, or in the food production segment.

 Canada

-There is variation across the country with different provinces having different regulations.
+There is variation across the country, with different provinces having different regulations.
 The title "nutritionist" is protected by provincial law in Quebec and Nova Scotia.
 The term "Registered Nutritionist" or "Nutritionist" is protected in Alberta.
 The term “Registered Dietitian/Nutritionist” is protected by law in New Brunswick.

 For example, the Nova Scotia Dietetic Association is the regulatory body for professional dietitians and nutritionists in that province, authorized by legislation, the Professional Dietitians Act, "to engage in registration, quality assurance, and when necessary, the discipline of dietitians in Nova Scotia to ensure safe, ethical and competent dietetic practice."
 Professional requirements include a bachelor's degree in Dietetics/Nutrition from an accredited university, a program of practical training, and successful completion of a registration examination (the "Canadian Dietetic Registration Examination" or CDRE).